locborgtus/mic/course/2_c/8_array.md

 Set max to be 100, and minimum is 0.
 This is a good place to write a function to get a range of random numbers.

-Verify that the average is half of the sum of maximum and minimum.
+Verify that the average is (about) half of the sum of maximum and minimum.
+This only works because it's random numbers.

 ## Exercsise / Homework